CrossRoadLAB/CrossRoad-LAB-MEGA-1284P/README.md

 ## GENERAL INFORMATION

 #### MEGA 1284P is an open-source microcontroller based on the ATmega1284P.
-It features 24 digital input/output pins (of which 6 can be PWM outputs), 8 analog input pins, a 16 MHz ceramic resonator, an ICSP pin header, a reset button, and an LED is connected to pin 13.
+It features 24 digital input/output pins (of which 6 can be PWM outputs), 8 analog input pins, a 16 MHz crystal oscillator, an ICSP pin header, a reset button, and an LED is connected to pin 13.
 To power the microcontroller you can use the 5 volts of the serial or from 7 volts to 35 volts from the Vin pin (use one of the two methods, not both together).

 ## CORE SPECIFICATION